JoshMormann/redacted-form/README.md

 ## Development
 - No build step required; vanilla HTML/CSS/JS
+- Local overrides: create config.local.js (ignored by git) to store webhook URL and auth header for your environment.
+- Hidden fields from query string: fn, ln, email are captured and sent in payload.meta.user.
 - Files:
   - index.html: app shell and DOM
   - style.css: CRT theme and responsive styles